M.S. in Exercise Science & Physical Education

 • Since 1885, McDaniel College has built an impressive legacy in the state of Maryland, including establishing the first “physical training” course, the first physical education major, and the first master’s degree program in physical education.

-• Offers convenient schedules to fit your busy schedule: full-time, part-time, or summers-only options.
+• Offers convenient schedules to fit your busy schedule: full-time or part-time options.

 • Balances full-time faculty with adjunct instructors who draw course content from best practices in the field.